Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/ESP-ARDUINO-SOLUTIONS/mqtt-servo-snap-turnout-signals/esp8266-transformation-mqtt-client/README.md

 ## Lib installtion

-### search for "PubSubClient" lib and install it before compiling
-### or install this lib for location [PubSubClient lib ](https://github.com/Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/raw/main/lib/pubsubclient.zip)

 ### search for "ESP8266WiFi" lib and install it before compiling
 ### or install the wifi lib for esp8266 [esp8266wifi lib](https://github.com/Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/raw/main/lib/ESP8266WiFi.zip)